FelixBrakel/android-runner/README.md

-# Energy consumption of videoconferencing apps
+# Do You Have the Energy for This Meeting?
+An Empirical Study on the Energy Consumption of Android Videoconferencing Apps
+This repository is a companion page of the paper _"Do You Have the Energy for This Meeting?
+An Empirical Study on the Energy Consumption of Android Videoconferencing Apps"_, submitted for review at the 9th IEEE/ACM International Conference on Mobile Software Engineering and Systems (MOBILESoft), 2022.

-In this project we, the Super Green Lab team, want to do research on the energy consumption of the two popular Android videoconferencing apps Zoom and Google Meet.
+The study aims to investigate the energy consumption of two popular Android videoconferencing apps, namely Zoom and Google Meet.

 This repository is devided into two main parts: the actual experiment (`android-runner`) and the analysis of the measured data (`data-analysis`).

 ## android-runner
 Python framework for automatically executing measurement-based experiments on native and web apps running on Android devices